matthewheston/iit_ms_thesis/README.md

-This repository contains scripts and materials for a final project in  CS 595:
+This repository contains scripts and materials for my thesis at the Illinois Institute of Technology, Spring 2014.
-Machine Learning and Social Media.
-The repository is organized as follows:

     code -- contains all scripts used for data analysis, including SQL scripts slides -- contains project proposal and final presentation slidedecks